Retreats at Hopscotch House

 We will update this page when further information is available.

 Hopscotch House is a five-bedroom house can accommodate up to 7 people overnight (7 beds, so people would share rooms), or up to 15 people for one day retreats.
 The Retreat Program is free of cost to artists, activists and allies who live and work in Kentucky and offers stipends for individual retreats for women who face financial challenges that may prohibit them from otherwise attending.

-KFW’s Retreat Program offers retreats of up to six days, free of cost, at Hopscotch House for artists, activists, and allies who live and work in Kentucky and whose goals are to create art, gain a deeper understanding of feminism, and strengthen their understanding of their art and social change goals.
+KFW’s Retreat Program offers retreats, free of cost, at Hopscotch House for artists, activists, and allies who live and work in Kentucky and whose goals are to create art, gain a deeper understanding of feminism, and strengthen their understanding of their art and social change goals.
 The program brings together artists, activists, and allies in a feminist space located on 10 acres of land.
 Retreats support participants at all stages in their artistic, feminist and social change development.

 Participants requesting a retreat should:

 - live and work in Kentucky,

 - work in the areas of feminism, art, and/or activism,